Ruben Wills: New York City Council

-Criminal charges
+Legal issues

 In March 2011, Wills responded to two arrest warrants for incidents that occurred over a decade earlier.
 The first warrant was issued in 1998 for an incident that occurred in 1996.
 In November 2011, he pleaded guilty to misdemeanor criminal mischief, admitting to stealing items and damaging property in an incident that he called a business dispute.
 The conviction resulted in no jail time or probation, but Wills had to pay restitution totaling $3,000 and perform 3 days of community service.

-The second warrant was for not appearing on scheduled court date in 2002 for an arrest in Nassau County dating back to 2000.
+The second warrant was for not appearing on a scheduled court date in 2002 for an arrest in Nassau County dating back to 2000.
 The charge was for operating an unlicensed construction business, also a misdemeanor.

 On May 7, 2014, Wills was arrested as part of a corruption investigation.
 The charges included multiple counts of fraud and grand larceny in connection with more than $30,000 in public funds that went missing from a charity he ran.
-On February 2, 2015 he was arrested again and charged with five felony counts of failing to disclose financial dealings on five separate disclosure reports filed with the city’s Conflicts of Interest Board between 2012 and 2014.
+On February 2, 2015, he was arrested again and charged with five felony counts of failing to disclose financial dealings on five separate disclosure reports filed with the city's Conflicts of Interest Board between 2012 and 2014.

-The resolution of the cases from 2014 and 2015 was delayed because Wills' lawyer was removed from the latter case due to a potential conflict of interest, and because of Wills' ongoing medical problems.
-After his indictment in May 2014, Wills also missed nearly half of his City Council meetings and hearings.
+Wills argued that he was unfairly targeted by New York State Attorney General Eric Schneiderman and called for a special prosecutor in the case.
+Between his indictment in May 2014 and February 2016, Wills missed nearly half of his City Council meetings and hearings.

-Wills argued that the vast majority of his charges stemmed from the office of New York State Attorney General Eric Schneiderman, who is an opponent of the Southeast Queens Democratic community and largely endorsed his primary opponent, future-Congresswoman Kathleen Rice, in the 2010 Democratic primary for New York State Attorney General.
-Wills repeatedly called for a special prosecutor to help develop an impartial prosecution.

-On July 20, 2017 a jury found Wills guilty on five of the six counts in his corruption trial.
-He has appealed his conviction and has not yet been sentenced, but was not on the ballot for re-election to his own seat in the primary.

-Exoneration